 - TV 5B GEN TeleVision 5-Band GENeral.
 This is the most commonly used preset.
 It provides a moderate degree of dynamic range processing, and is appropriate for all types of content.
 It is the factory default for all core preset choices.
-Use of this preset is highly recommended as it will produce audio that will have an average dialog loudness of -27 as measured by a Linear Acoustic LQ-1000 or LAMBDA. - TV 5B LIGHT- TeleVision 5-Band LIGHT.
+Use of this preset is highly recommended as it will produce audio that will have an average dialog loudness of -27 as measured by a Linear Acoustic LQ-1000 or LAMBDA. - TV 5B LIGHT TeleVision 5-Band LIGHT.
 This is very similar to TV 5B GEN, however the ratio of the multiband compression has been reduced closer to 2:1 for a more gentle action.
 Note that this will result in audio that strays further from an average dialog loudness setting. - TV 5B HVY TeleVision 5-Band HEAVY.
-Similar to TV 5B GEN, however the ratio of the multiband compression has been increased for a more dense and less dynamic sound. - TV 5B LIGHT Television 5-Band LIGHT: Similar to TV 5B GEN, however the ratio of the multiband compressors has been decreased for a more open sound.
+Similar to TV 5B GEN, however the ratio of the multiband compression has been increased for a more dense and less dynamic sound. - TV 5B LIGHT Television 5-B and LIGHT: Similar to TV 5B GEN, however the ratio of the multiband compressors has been decreased for a more open sound.
 Please be aware that the lessening processing lessens the ability of the unit to control loudness tightly to a given target.

-- TV 5B LOUD- TeleVision 5-Band LOUD.
-Similar to TV 5B HVY, but louder and more punchy. - TV 5B GEN Metadata- TeleVision 5-Band GENeral for use with Metadata.
-This preset is tuned to apply minimal processing to the input audio when the dialnorm metadata parameter is being utilized.
-Audio is assumed to match the incoming dialnorm value, and processing is relaxed around the value.
-If input audio exceeds or drops below the applied metadata value, processing will gracefully correct it. - TV 5B MED Metadata- TeleVision 5-Band MEDium for use with Metadata.
-Derived from the GEN preset above, this preset narrows the comfort zone and applies slightly more loudness control to the audio. - ITU LOUDness LMT Utilizes a specially tuned Input AGC plus Multiband Limiters and the Final Limiter to slowly adjust the average program loudness to a given value and the multiband and final limiters will act until the AGC catches up.
+- TV 5B LOUD TeleVision 5-Band LOUD.
+Similar to TV 5B HVY, but louder and more punchy. - ITU LOUDness LMT Utilizes a specially tuned Input AGC plus Multiband Limiters and the Final Limiter to slowly adjust the average program loudness to a given value and the multiband and final limiters will act until the AGC catches up.
 This preset is appropriate for ingest or live applications but because the Multiband AGC is bypassed it has less ability to manage spectral balance which is important for transmission. - Protection Limit Sets all processing to unity ratio (1:1) and leaves only protection look-ahead peak limiters in the signal path.
 Master output level is also set to 0dB so the processor will provide a unity gain path for applied signals.